openvmp/partcad/docs/source/design.rst

         type: <openscad|cadquery|build123d|ai-openscad|ai-cadquery|ai-build123d|step|stl|3mf>
         desc: <(optional) textual description, also used by AI>
         path: <(optional) the source file path>
+        cwd: <(scripts only) set current working directory for the script execution>
+        pythonRequirements: <(python scripts only) the list of dependencies to install>
+        patch: <(python scripts only) a list of regexp substitutions to apply>
+          "patern": "repl"
         binary: <(stl only) use the binary format>
         provider: <(ai only) the model provider to use, google|openai>
         tokens: <(ai only) the limit of token context>